-Veterans who served in the Coast Guard between 1930 and 1980 are at risk of developing mesothelioma.
-There are benefits and treatment specialists available just for these veterans.
+Veterans who served in the Coast Guard from the 1930s to the early 1980s are at risk of developing mesothelioma.
+Because asbestos was used in so many aspects of Coast Guard duty, many veterans developed mesothelioma because of their time in the service.
+However, there are benefits and treatment specialists available just for these veterans.

 There are few cases of Coast Guard veterans diagnosed with mesothelioma each year.
-This is because of the relatively small size of this branch of the military.
-Despite the few cases diagnosed, Coast Guard vets have a high risk of developing mesothelioma.
-This is due to heavy use of asbestos on military ships.
+This is because of the relatively small size of this branch of the federal service.

-Some veterans wonder why the military would expose servicemembers to a deadly substance like asbestos.
-But the Coast Guard isn’t responsible for your mesothelioma.
-While every military branch used asbestos, the dangers of the substance were only known to the asbestos companies.
+Some veterans wonder why the military would expose service members to a deadly substance like asbestos, but the Coast Guard isn’t responsible for the high rates of exposure among veterans.
+While every military branch used asbestos, only the asbestos companies knew of the dangers of the substance until decades later.

 History of Asbestos Use in the Coast Guard